Jake Reeves: Brentford

-Born in Lewisham, Reeves moved from Tottenham Hotspur to Brentford in 2009 and was given a two-year scholarship.
-He captained the youth team during the 2010–11 season and was given his first team debut by Nicky Forster in the last game of the season, when he replaced Myles Weston after 82 minutes of a 4–4 draw with Huddersfield Town.
-At the end of the season he signed a two-year professional contract to be part of the Development Squad.
 Described by new boss Uwe Rösler as a "big option", Reeves made his first start for the club on the opening day of the 2011–12 season in a 2–0 home win over Yeovil Town.
 He was due to move on loan to Hayes & Yeading United in November 2011, but the move was delayed on 17 November due to ill health, before the deal was cancelled entirely a week later.
 He made only two further substitute appearances for Brentford during the 2011–12 season, making 11 appearances in total, but by January 2012, Director of Youth Football Development Ose Aibangee had stated that Reeves "is considered a member of the first team squad".

 Reeves training with Brentford in January 2013.

 Reeves started Brentford's first game of the 2012–13 season against Walsall in the League Cup first round, but he lasted only 25 minutes before being sent off for a challenge on Adam Chambers.
 He failed to feature for Brentford again until making a starting appearance in a 2–1 Football League Trophy defeat to Southend United in December.
-In an FA Cup match versus Chelsea on 17 February 2013, Reeves was left concussed following a collision with opposition defender David Luiz.
-Reeves signed a new two-year deal in April 2013, after making 15 appearances during the 2012–13 season.